Tucson Elementary Teaching Schools

 Master of Education in Elementary Education with Continuing Professional Emphasis

-The Master of Education with Continuing Professional Emphasis program provides students with mentoring and collaborative opportunities.
+The Master of Education in Elementary Education with Continuing Professional Emphasis program provides students with mentoring and collaborative opportunities.
 The program explores such topics as curriculum design, teaching methods and classroom strategies.
 Students are required to complete 36 hours of coursework in order to obtain a degree.
 Those wishing to pursue teaching certification must do so separately, as this degree plan does not culminate in certification.